6 Reasons Why You Need A Budget

 Far too many consumers spend money they don’t have—and we owe it all to credit cards.
 As a matter of fact, total credit card debt owed by an average U.S. household reached $18,054 in 2022, according to a study by nerdwallet.

 Before the age of plastic, people tended to know if they were living within their means.
-At the end of the month, if they had enough money left to pay the bills and sock some away in savings, they were on track.
+At the end of the month, if they had enough money left to pay the bills and set some away in savings, they were on track.
 These days, people who overuse and abuse credit cards don’t always realize they’re overspending until they’re drowning in debt.

 However, if you create and stick to a budget, it can help you avoid this precarious position.
 You’ll know exactly how much money you earn, how much you can afford to spend each month and how much you need to save.
 Sure, crunching numbers and keeping track of a budget isn’t nearly as much fun as going on a shopping spree.
-But look at it this way, it can be just what you need to reach your financial milestones – having your dream wedding, buying a new home, saving for education, and more.
+But, look at it this way, it can be just what you need to reach your financial milestones – having your dream wedding, buying a new home, saving for education, and more.

 3. It Helps Lead to a Happier Retirement